Rudyrue/custom-psych/BUILDING.md

 # Compiling

+NOTE: In Mac and Linux distributions, you need to run `mkdir ~/haxelib && haxelib setup ~/haxelib` to make a folder that you can put all of your Haxe stuff into.

 ## Windows Specific
 Windows needs Microsoft Visual Studio binaries to be able to compile to C++.
 These 2 commands will do that for you, without having to download the installer yourself.